 United States Regiments & Batteries > Delaware

-The 2nd Delaware Volunteer Infantry Regiment lost 6 officers and 93 enlisted men killed or mortally wounded and 1 officer and 101 enlisted men to disease during the Civil War.
+The 2nd Delaware Infantry Regiment lost 6 officers and 93 enlisted men killed or mortally wounded and 1 officer and 101 enlisted men to disease during the Civil War.

 It is honored by monuments at Antietam and Gettysburg and on the State of Delaware monument at Gettysburg.